 Which employers are covered by the General Data Protection Regulation (GDPR)?

-If a company has EU-based employees whose behaviour it “monitors” (see below) it will need to take steps to ensure that it is compliant with the GDPR when it comes into force in May 2018.
-“Monitoring” in an employment context is not defined in the GDPR itself but is likely to cover the tracking of employees’ activities in order to take disciplinary, performance or other employment-related actions in respect of them.
-In reality, given the technologies most employers will require EU-based employees to use in the workplace, most employers with EU-based employees are likely to be tracking the behaviour of their employees and therefore covered by the GDPR.
-This means that companies based outside the EU will need to comply with the GDPR in respect of their EU-based employees, even though they may have no corporate presence there.
-Such companies must appoint an EU representative established in one of the EU Member States where they have EU-based employees.
+Given the technologies employers use, and require EU- and UK-based employees to use, in the workplace, employers with EU-based employees should assume that they are covered by the GDPR.
+This means that companies based outside the EU and the UK will need to comply with the GDPR in respect of their EU- and UK-based employees, even though they may have no corporate presence there.
+Such companies must appoint EU and UK representatives established in one of the EU Member States where they have EU-based employees and the UK.

 What do employers need to do?